jeffbl/HapPinging/README.md

 # TO DO
 Implementation of network monitoring and vibration rendering as foreground service.

-Allow rendering to be switched without first manually turning it off before selecting the new one.
+DONE: Allow rendering to be switched without first manually turning it off before selecting the new one.

 # THANKS
 Thanks to [Neosensory](http://neosensory.com) for supplying us with a Buzz as part of the [Neoedge Hackster.io developer competition](https://www.hackster.io/contests/neoedge).
 This project is based on a fork of [Neosensory's Android demo application](https://github.com/neosensory/neosensory-sdk-for-android-java).